Eye drops sold at Walmart, Target, CVS and Rite Aid recalled

 |Walmart

-Consumers should contact their physician or healthcare provider if they have experienced any problems that could be related to taking or using the eye drops.

-Don’t miss the next breaking news story.
-Sign up for breaking news email alerts below.

-Adverse reactions or quality problems experienced with the use of this product may be reported to the FDA’s MedWatch Adverse Event Reporting program online.
+Consumers who experience any possible problems with the recalled eye drops should contact their physician or healthcare provider.
+They can also report adverse reactions or quality problems related to the drops to the FDA’s MedWatch Adverse Event Reporting program online.